google/ad-manager-alerter/README.md

 #### Making sure we can send emails

-This code example uses SendGrid to send emails.
+Making sure emails are sent and received correctly can be tricky, to make it easier this example uses SendGrid in order to send emails.

 If you don't have a SendGrid account you can create one throught the [SendGrid page on Cloud Marketplace](https://console.cloud.google.com/marketplace/details/sendgrid-app/sendgrid-email).

 Once your sendgrid account is created you can follow the steps to setup a send account and get your API KEY.